 The central role of regulatory risk assessment is to protect public and environment health.
 In order to retain relevance and public trust, regulatory risk management authorities and agencies have an obligation to adapt and incorporate 21st century scientific understanding in order to protect the population from adverse harm from environmental chemicals.
-Increased environmental chemical exposures; new advances in formulation toxicity and advances in understanding of human vulnerability to chemical exposures, ensure that risk assessment is dynamic and complex.
+This is as much a demand for economic accountability as it is a demand to take action to prevent harm to humanity and the environment.

 The role of risk assessment agencies who assess hazardous substances, is not to facilitate trade, nor to vigorously defend existing guidelines.
 It is to ensure public safety.
 Government employees have duties (fiduciary obligation) which arise from the purpose and intent of the Act under which they operate.
 For example:

 'The purpose of this Act is to protect the environment, and the health and safety of people and communities, by preventing or managing the adverse effects of hazardous substances and new organisms.'

 Regulators have a duty to move away from single active ingredient 'silo' thinking, and address the complexity of multiple environmental chemical exposures; new advances in formulation toxicity and understanding of human vulnerability to hormonally and environmentally relevant chemical exposures.
 Regulators have an obligation to ensure that risk assessment is dynamic and complex, because, after all, this is the twenty-first century.

 It’s simple.
 Protect the rights of the most vulnerable.:

 1. The foetus and developing baby, paying particular attention to first trimester of pregnancy.